freenas/freenas-docs/userguide/system.rst

 Select the :guilabel:`Type` to choose an alert service to configure.

+Each alert service can also be associated with a specific alert severity level.
+Choosing a :guilabel:`Level` only activates the alert service when an alert of that severity is generated in %brand%.

 The configurable fields and required information differ for each alert service.
 Set :guilabel:`Enabled` to activate the service.
 Enter any other required information and click :guilabel:`SAVE`.

-Configure which alerts are sent to the alert service by clicking :guilabel:`SHOW SETTINGS`.

-Click :guilabel:`SENDS TEST ALERT` to test the configured service.
+Click :guilabel:`SEND TEST ALERT` to test the configured service.

 All saved alert services are displayed in :menuselection:`System --> Alert Services`.